 Knowing that this was going to be a repeated task for each episode, I first decided to hire a virtual assistant (VA) to help transcribe my show.
 You can find one through your network (which is where I would start), in case anyone you know happens to know someone who does transcription work and can vouch for their services.
 If that doesn’t work, there are services like Virtual Staff Finder and Upwork that can help you find the right people too.
-[Full Disclosure: I receive compensation if you purchase through the Virtual Staff Finder link.]
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through the Virtual Staff Finder link.]

 For about a year, I worked with my VA who lived in the Philippines, and overall the rate for her work came out to about $0.40 per minute to transcribe my audio content, which is definitely on the lower end.
 That means, a thirty-minute episode cost about $12 to transcribe.

 The quality was decent, but I still found myself having to correct a few minor things here and there in each transcript, and eventually over time I decided to try working with someone based in the US, which of course ended up costing a lot more, but the quality of her work was nearly perfect.

 Additionally, she also gave some suggestions to make the transcript even better, creating a template for it so that when it was distributed, it was branded properly and looked professional.
 Her rate was about $1.20 per minute to transcribe my audio content, or about $36 per thirty minutes of audio content.

 Unfortunately, she had to move on to bigger and better things, which left me searching for some tools that might be able to help.

 I gave the popular Dragon Dictation software a try, hoping that as I was recording an episode it would be able to transcribe it for me and, boom, it would already be done by the time I finish recording.
 But that became difficult for interview episodes.
 Even for solo episodes, I still found myself having to correct what the software thought I was saying sometimes, which wasn’t worth it.